jerry153fish/jerry153fish.github.io/_posts/2017-11-09-ToyOS-development-journal-2.md

 There are three subtasks we need to achieve:

 * implement segment descriptor and its selector
-* implement great descriptor table and initialize necessary
+* implement great descriptor table
 * load GDT to GDTR

 before we go to detailed solution, we need to define int types for future use.